-The Englishman broke the barrier in the second round of the Portugal Masters on Friday, carding ten birdies and an eagle in a stunning 12 under par bogey-free effort that will go down in European Tour folklore.
+The Englishman broke the barrier in the second round of the 2018 Portugal Masters, carding ten birdies and an eagle in a stunning 12 under par bogey-free effort that will remain in Tour folklore.

-There had previously been 19 rounds of 60 on Tour, starting with David Llewellyn in 1988 and with the most recent coming from Brandon Stone at this season's Aberdeen Standard Investments Scottish Open.
+There had previously been 19 rounds of 60 on Tour, starting with David Llewellyn in 1988 and with the most recent coming from Brandon Stone at the Aberdeen Standard Investments Scottish Open earlier that season.

 Fisher had the luxury of being able to par the 18th for his big moment and the feeling looked to be as much one of relief as joy as he got down in two from 40 feet.

-“It's a great feeling,” he said.
+“It's a great feeling,” he said afterwards.
 “It feels great to make history here in Portugal.
-It's a great tournament and it's great for the European Tour and obviously myself to shoot 59.
+It's a great tournament and it's great for the Tour and obviously myself to shoot 59.

 “I was chuffed with the day.
 When I went out I was at level par and trying to make the cut, and then shooting that, it was just a great day all round.